ever-works/awesome-chairs-data/data/herman-miller-embody-gaming-chair/herman-miller-embody-gaming-chair.md

-## Herman Miller Embody Gaming Chair
+### Herman Miller Embody Gaming Chair

-### Overview
+**Category:** Gaming Chair
+**Brand:** Herman Miller

+#### Description
-A premium ergonomic gaming chair designed for long PC and console sessions.
-It’s based on the original Herman Miller Embody office chair but tuned for more upright, active gaming postures and better heat management over extended use.
+A gaming-focused variant of the Herman Miller Embody chair, designed for long PC and console gaming sessions.
+It keeps the original Embody’s ergonomic frame and adjustability while adding materials and foam layers tailored for more active, upright gaming postures and improved heat management.

----

-### Features
+#### Features
+- **Ergonomic design developed with clinical input**
-- **Ergonomics developed with clinical input**: Original Embody design created with contributions from physicians and PhDs in biomechanics, vision, physical therapy, and ergonomics.
+  - Originally developed with input from more than 30 physicians and PhDs in biomechanics, vision, physical therapy, and ergonomics.
+  - Further refined for gaming in partnership with Logitech G.

+- **Enhanced gaming seat construction**
-- **Gaming-optimized seat**: Additional seat foam layer tailored for the more upright, active sitting position common in gaming.
+  - Additional foam layer in the seat to support a more upright, active gaming posture.
-- **Cooling foam technology**: Composite cooling foam in the seat helps prevent heat build-up during long sessions.
+  - Composite cooling foam technology in the seat to reduce heat build-up during long sessions.
+  - Copper‑infused foam layer (from product spec) aimed at improving heat dissipation and comfort over extended use.

-- **PostureFit spinal support**:
+- **Posture and spinal support**
-  - Supports the sacrum (base of the spine) to mimic a strong, upright standing posture while seated.
-  - Provides integrated lumbar support to help keep the chest open and pelvis slightly forward.
-- **BackFit adjustment**:
+  - **PostureFit spinal support** mimics the posture of standing by supporting the sacrum and providing lumbar support, encouraging an open chest and slight forward pelvic tilt.
-  - Adjusts to the unique curvature of your spine.
-  - Helps maintain a neutral, balanced posture and combat the tendency of the spine to slump over time.
+  - **BackFit adjustment** allows the backrest to adjust to the user’s unique spinal shape, helping maintain a neutral, balanced posture and reducing the tendency of the spine to curve uncomfortably over time.
-- **Even pressure distribution**:
-  - Seat and back automatically conform to your movements.
-  - Distributes body weight evenly to reduce pressure build-up and support blood flow.
+  - Targeted pressure distribution in seat and back automatically conforms to body movements, distributes weight evenly, and is intended to support blood flow during extended sitting.
-- **Active-sitting support**: Frame, foam, and fabric system are designed to support frequent posture shifts while remaining supported.

----

-### Materials & Construction
+- **Seat and backrest construction**
+  - Seat built with two spring layers, one mat layer, and one foam layer topped with Sync fabric for responsive support.
+  - Backrest uses a translucent flexible polymer attached to an acetal H-flexor back structure to allow dynamic support and movement.

+- **Adjustability**
+  - **Armrests**
+    - Adjustable arm height: raise for forearm support or lower to fit under desks.
+    - Adjustable arm width: move arms inward for closer support or outward to clear space.
+  - **BackFit adjustment**
+    - Backrest tension/shape tuning via a rear BackFit knob, so the chair aligns to the spine and head position relative to the monitor.
+  - **Seat depth adjustment**
+    - Seat can slide forward or backward to reduce pressure on the legs and allow coordinated movement with the backrest.
+  - **Seat height adjustment**
+    - Height can be raised or lowered so feet rest flat on the floor for stable, anchored posture while gaming.

+- **Materials and durability**
-- **Upholstery**: 100% polyester fabric, tested for:
+  - **Upholstery**: 100% polyester, tested for:
     - Abrasion durability
     - Seam strength
-  - UV resistance
+    - UV light resistance
     - Colour retention (crocking resistance)
     - Flame resistance
-- **Base / structure**:
+  - **Frame and structural elements**:
-  - Texture powder-coated die-cast aluminum components.
+    - Texture powder coat on die-cast aluminum components.
-  - Self-skinning thermo-plastic urethane foam molded around a glass-filled nylon insert.
+    - Self-skinning thermo-plastic urethane (TPU) foam molded around a glass-filled nylon insert for durable, shaped support.
-- **Seat and back structure**:
-  - Seat: two spring layers, one mat layer, one foam layer, topped with Sync fabric.
-  - Back: translucent flexible polymer attached to an acetal H-flexor back structure for flexible support.
+    - Acetal H-flexor back structure with translucent flexible polymer panels.
   - **Casters**:
     - 63.5 mm diameter double-wheel casters.
-  - Black nylon body with soft polyurethane tread (suited to hard floors and many low-pile carpets).
+    - Black nylon hubs with soft polyurethane tread for smoother rolling and floor protection.

----

-### Adjustability
-- **Arm height and width**:
-  - Height adjustable arms for forearm and elbow support.
-  - Width adjustments allow arms to be brought closer for support or moved outward/low to clear the desk.
+#### Variants / Options
+- Available colour options (may vary by region and stock):
+  - Cyan
-- **BackFit spinal adjustment**:
+  - Black
-  - Rear knob fine-tunes the backrest to match the shape of your spine.
-  - Helps align your head and neck with your monitor.
-- **Seat depth adjustment**:
+  - Amethyst
-  - Seat can slide forward or backward.
-  - Used to relieve pressure behind the knees and coordinate seat position with the backrest.
-- **Seat height adjustment**:
+  - Galaxy
-  - Vertical adjustment so feet can rest flat on the floor, providing a stable base while gaming.

----

-### Pricing
+#### Pricing
-From the referenced page (subject to change):
-- **Standard price**: £1,715.00
-- **Sale price (example shown)**: £1,286.25 (approximately 25% off)

-Prices may vary by configuration (colour/finish options) and over time; check the product page for current pricing.
+- Listed price on source page: **€2,001.00** (single-chair pricing; taxes, delivery, and promotions may vary by region and time).